ylambda/tagpro-bot/README.md

 ## .Bot(options)

 Create a new Bot instance, which has useful functions to connect to games, groups, or the joiner.
+On each socket, listeners will be registered to aid in keeping track of the game's state.

 ``` javascript
 // options